MDvani/SQL-Projects/README.md

 # SQL Projects

-This repository contains multiple SQL projects demonstrating practical applications of SQL concepts in **employee and sales data analysis**.
+This repository contains multiple SQL projects demonstrating practical applications of SQL concepts.
 Each project is organized into separate `.sql` files for clarity.

 ## Projects Included

 1. **Views**
-   - Creating virtual tables to summarize employee and department data.
+   - Creating virtual tables to summarize data.
-   - Example: Department total sales.
+   - Example: Summarizing table information or metrics.

 2. **Stored Procedures**
    - Dynamic queries using input parameters.
-   - Example: Fetch employee sales between a start and end date.
+   - Example: Fetching data based on a date range or user input.

 3. **Joins**
-   - Combining multiple tables (`Employees_`, `Sales_`, `Departments_`) for detailed analysis.
+   - Combining multiple tables for detailed analysis.
-   - Examples: Employee sales, department-wise performance.
+   - Example: Merging data from different sources to generate insights.

 4. **Set Operators**
    - Using `UNION`, `INTERSECT`, and `EXCEPT` to compare datasets and merge results.

 5. **Subqueries**
    - Nested queries for filtering, comparison, and advanced calculations.
-   - Example: Employees earning above average or exceeding another employee’s sales.

 6. **Aggregation**
-   - Using `SUM`, `AVG`, `COUNT` with `GROUP BY` to summarize data per employee or department.
+   - Using `SUM`, `AVG`, `COUNT` with `GROUP BY` to summarize data.

 7. **Window Functions**
    - Using `ROW_NUMBER`, `RANK`, `SUM() OVER()` for running totals, rankings, and other advanced analytics.

 8. **Indexes**
-   - Optimizing query performance on frequently accessed columns like `EmployeeID`.
+   - Optimizing query performance on frequently accessed columns.

 ## How to Use